DrSkunk/one-night-ultimate-discord/README.md

 You can create a Discord bot token by going to [the Discord developer portal](https://discord.com/developers/applications/) to create a new application.
 Then go to `Bot` and click `Copy` under `Token`.

-You can find your Guild ID and Text channel ID by enabling developer mode on your Discord client and then rightclicking the server/channel and press `Copy ID`.

 ## Credits

 Images are custom designed by [T44 Productions](https://www.t44.productions/home) with [CC BY-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).